Basics

 Overall life satisfaction

-Mean level of Life Satisfaction on a five-point scale (where 1 is dissatisfied and 5 is satisfied).
+Mean level of Life Satisfaction on a seven-point scale (where 1 is dissatisfied and 7 is satisfied).

 Key Vital Sign Indicator Results

-• We measure Life Satisfaction using a standardized question that asks people how satisfied they are with their life.
+• We measure Life Satisfaction using standardized questions that ask people how satisfied they are with their life.

-• The mean Life Satisfaction of the Puget Sound population is close to 'satisfied' at an average 4.4 on a five-point scale.
-This is slightly higher than other regions of the United States, according to the World Happiness Report.
+• The average Puget Sound respondent agrees that they are satisfied with their life, with an average 6.05 on a seven-point scale.
+This is higher than other regions of the United States, according to the World Happiness Report.

 Methods